 So, how do you fix a dead lawn?

-There are a few reasons why your lawn might look a bit dreary and under the weather, and knowing how to fix a dead lawn will get it looking great again!
+There are a few reasons why your lawn might look a bit dreary and under the weather, and knowing how to fix a dead lawn will make it look great again!
 But the reasons your lawn is in poor health usually fall into a few common areas.
 And repairing these problems comes down to a few easy tasks that anyone can carry out, such as overseeding with some fresh grass seed or adding nutritious lawn food.

 Treat your lawn to some fresh seed